 Open Access Policy

 All research articles published in European Review for Medical and Pharmacological Sciences are fully open access: immediately freely available to read, download, and share.
 Articles are published under the terms of a Creative Commons license, which permits use, distribution, and reproduction in any medium (not for commercial use), provided the original work is properly cited.
-Articles can be freely downloaded from our website, and no subscription and/or login is required.
+For more information, check Copyright and Licensing.

 A complete version of the work and all supplemental materials are deposited immediately upon initial publication in a suitable standard electronic format in the CLOCKSS repository.